-Dinosaurs Island in Clark, Pampanga is a fascinating attraction which takes you in an era that existed millions of years ago.
+Dinosaurs Island in Clark, Pampanga is a fascinating attraction that takes you into an era that existed millions of years ago.
 This prehistoric-themed amusement park gives you a good feel and idea of what it’s like to stand close to the ancient giant lizards because the sizes of these model dinosaurs are based on their actual fossil sizes.
 On top of that, they’ve put growling sound effects for each dinosaur and some even have moving mouths and legs.

-This Dinosaur theme park reminded me of how delighted I was in reading children’s books about dinosaurs and how I enjoyed watching old school cartoons like Dino-Riders and Dinosaucers during my childhood days.
+This Dinosaur theme park reminded me of how delighted I was in reading children’s books about dinosaurs and how I enjoyed watching old-school cartoons like Dino-Riders and Dinosaucers during my childhood days.
 I even had dinosaur toys and have drawn some of them.
-When the movie Jurassic Park came out in 1993, I even got more fascinated and now, there’s an upcoming Jurassic World movie in 2015 which will serve as the fourth installment in the Jurassic Park series which I’m looking forward to see.
+When the movie Jurassic Park came out in 1993, I even got more fascinated and now, there’s an upcoming Jurassic World movie in 2015 which will serve as the fourth installment in the Jurassic Park series which I’m looking forward to seeing.

 My son has the same fascination for dinosaurs as I was.
 He has posters of dinosaurs in his room and has plenty of dinosaur toys.
 He also had fun watching the movie Dinosaur (2000) which he liked so much—he can tell you what will happen in the next scenes.
 How I wish that this Dinosaur theme park existed already in my childhood days but I’m very happy to see that our son is able to enjoy something that we missed as a child.

 This place is a good treat if you’re a fan of dinosaur movies and books because it also gives you a better understanding of how terrifying these giant lizards are if you get a close encounter with them the way that is projected in the movies.
 It’s amazing how these were sculptured and painted so artistically that their scales looked like the large monitor lizard we’ve seen in Palawan.
 These dinosaur statues would really make you feel like an insect in front of a lizard.
 They’re so realistic, that the dancing mascot dinosaur made our son cry while all of us were laughing.

-Dinosaurs Island – Jurassic Jungle Safari
+Jurassic Jungle Safari

-Dinosaurs Island Rates:
+Dinosaurs Island Rates 2022

 Safari Ride: P100.00